jonnyhayes1/Programming-for-Remote-Sensing/README.md

 •	After Date: Any Date in 2019 can be used

 For  this project, the Landsat data was clipped using the study area shapefile using the Erdas Imagine  software.
 This was completed to avoid any processing issues with the size of the Landsat files.
-This file can be found in the GitHub repository.
+The study area shapefile can be found in the GitHub repository.